 Tamika was awarded a NYSBA Labor and Employment Law Section Diversity Fellowship for 2018 – 2020.
 The Fellowship is designed to attract emerging leaders in the field and increase the diversity of the Section membership and within the NYSBA.

 Tamika is an active member of the Long Island Women’s Collaborative.
-She was Co-Chairperson of the 2018 Annual Women’s Leadership Conference Event Committee and will serve as Co-Chairperson again in 2019.
+She served as Co-Chairperson of the 2018 Annual Women’s Leadership Conference Event Committee in 2018 and 2019.

 She also participates on the firm’s pro bono team, where she represents the indigent in landlord-tenant disputes, and the firm’s Women’s Initiative Committee.